 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 Thank you for giving that good information.
 So the lessons learned are being utilized and that's good to hear.
-The question I have is: Will there be space for eye doctors, or dentists rooms that the eye doctors and dentists can use?
-They really have a lack of space in the centre, in the old health centre.
+The question I have is: will there be space for eye doctors or rooms that the eye doctors and dentists can use?
+They really have a lack of space in the old health centre.
 I would like to if there is going to be any accommodation for those two disciplines.
 Thank you, Mr. Speaker.